WallarooLabs/wally/book/appendix/virtualenv.md

 virtualenv --python=python2 ENV
 ```

-This will create a directory named `ENV` and set up all of the scripts and dependencies required to run an isolated python virtual environment.
+This will create a directory named `ENV` and set up all of the scripts and dependencies required to run an isolated Python2 virtual environment, located in `ENV`.

-OS X users should not omit the `--python` argument to `virtualenv` in order to work around a known problem with Python 2.7.

 ## Cleaning up a Virtualenv